Semapho/bsc-tokenwatch/README.md

 # bsc-tokenwatch
-Python script that scrapes new Bsc tokens from Poocoin and checks if they are rugpulls and honeypots and stores the data in a excel file
+Python script that scrapes new Bsc tokens from Poocoin and checks if they are rugpulls and honeypots

 Installation
 ---
 Preferably, you can download sqlmap by cloning the Git repository: